ajleon95/ajleon.github.io/_posts/2022-02-17-wordle-solver-4-output.md

 tags: cs161p projects wordle-solver
 ---

-# Building a Wordle Solver, Part 4: Output & Enhancements
+# Building a Wordle Solver, Part 4: Output and Enhancements
 ## Putting it all together

 With my inputs and processing out of the way, now I need to build a way to gather the inputs from the user, and then use that input to display solutions.